techstarta/techstarta/tracks/README.md

     - Each resource could be an article or video or book you authored.
 It could also be a content that create by someone else but highly recommend.

 - We want to keep each track as succinct as possible a track should have a maximum of 10 courses.
+- To contribute to an existing track, simply create branch off the main branch to add your changes.
+Create a pull request to get your changes merged.

 - Got questions?
 Send an email to talentmine@gmail.com